The online DDL feature builds

 also supports online table schema changes, but uses its own syntax

-that is not compatible with that used for
+that is not compatible with the syntax used for